 As the name implies, still hunting is walking stealthily through an animal’s habitat, stopping frequently—sometimes for long periods—to scan and listen for game.
 Typically, big-game hunters use this method in unfamiliar terrain or where stands are impractical or forbidden.

-As a general rule, spend at least ten times longer being still and observing than walking.
+As a general rule, spend at least 10 times longer being still and observing than walking.
 Keep a low profile; a human silhouette will spook many game species.
-Use binoculars in open terrain to identify movement properly.
+Use a pair of binoculars in open terrain to identify movement properly.

-If you still hunt effectively, game will be unaware of your presence but so will other sportsmen.
-To avoid being mistaken for game by other hunters, always wear fluorescent orange.
+If you still hunt effectively, game will be unaware of your presence, but so will other sportsmen.
+To avoid being mistaken for game by other hunters, always wear daylight fluorescent orange.